 When it comes to the sushi aesthetics, diners would definitely think about the wide, lengthy sushi table that allows professional chefs and sushi masters to showcase their unique skills of the blade – the fast, swift cuts and slices that brings about the product of perfection: thin, delicious, mouth-watering sushi and sashimi slices.

 As Japanese blades or knives are essential in the crafting of delicate culinary art pieces like those of sushi and sashimi, a wide variety of knife types are available to ease each intricate process and support the varying techniques.
 Some common types of knives include: Santoku knife, Gyuto knife, Kengata knife, Bunka knife, and Nakiri knife.
 To perform different tasks, these knives are designed to support specific skills and usage, making it simpler for users to craft their art pieces.
+Professionals and culinary experts are always in the search for specific knives to use in the making of high-end sashimi dishes.
+For beginners, on the other hand, the basic to intermediate knife models can be used to practice several techniques before proceeding to the challenging ones.
 Now that there are numerous blade selections to choose from, which knife should a beginner use to make the first, ever sashimi dish?

 The selection of blades is easy